-The goal of this paper is to investigate all the three issues of metastability introduced above for the metastable behavior of the $q$-state Potts model with negative external magnetic field.
-Indeed, we investigate the asymptotic behavior of the transition time, and give the exponential scaling of the expected transition time.
-We describe the set of \textit{minimal gates} for the transitions from the metastable state both to the set of the stable states and to any fixed stable configuration.
-Finally, we identify the tube of typical trajectories for both the above two transitions.
-Moreover, we refine the result above on the expected transition time by identifying the precise scaling of the prefactor multipling the exponential.
+The goal of this paper is to investigate all the three issues of metastability introduced above for the $q$-state Potts model with negative external magnetic field.
+We focus on two classes of transitions: from the metastable state to the set of stable states (briefly denoted $\mathbf 1\to\mathcal X^s_\text{neg}$) and from the metastable state to any \textit{fixed} stable state (briefly denoted $\mathbf 1\to\mathbf s$).
+For both transitions, we investigate transition time, the minimal gates and the tube of typical trajectories.
+Finally, we identify the prefactor of the expected transition time.